-- to cut out silhouettes of buildings. - to use the language of foreground and background to describe different areas of a picture. - 5. to use collage to create flames and learn about the shapes and colours they can see in the flames in the painting by Rita Greer. - 6. how to use a description of a fire as inspiration when creating their own representations of The Great Fire of London using tissue paper. - 7. to evaluate their own work, thinking about how they can improve it. - 8. to use a variety of materials and techniques to create 3-D pictures of a London landmark
+- 4. to use the language of foreground and background to describe different areas of a picture. - 5. to use collage to create flames and learn about the shapes and colours they can see in the flames in the painting by Rita Greer. - how to use a description of a fire as inspiration when creating their own representations of The Great Fire of London using tissue paper. - 7. to evaluate their own work, thinking about how they can improve it. - 8. to use a variety of materials and techniques to create 3-D pictures of a London landmark that was destroyed in The Great Fire.
+They will make their buildings before adding 3-D flames to them. - 9. to create layered 3D scenes through the arches of a bridge and think about the foreground, middle ground and background of the paintings. - 10.to use mixed media to create scenes and create dioramas of fire scenes.
+They can use their imagination to create buildings, people and flames to depict events and scenarios.